 New Orleans Faculty

 Johnathan Dees has been involved in EMS since 2009 and an instructor since 2012.
-A NEMSA alumni, he oversees the paramedic class in Gretna and received his associate degree in applied science from South Louisiana Community College.
+A NEMSA alumni, he received his associate degree in applied science from South Louisiana Community College.
 Johnathan decided to change his career from IT to the EMS field after being inspired by his paramedic father-in-law.
 He attended the National EMS Academy's EMT class in Jefferson Parish and joined the Acadian family in 2009.
 He immediately recognized that he loved this line of work.
 He then went through the paramedic course in Gretna.
 During his time as an EMT and while going through paramedic class, Johnathan volunteered at the Academy every chance he got.
 He began teaching the paramedic class full-time in 2012.

 Christian Wild has been involved in EMS since 2013 and became an instructor in 2019.
 He became an EMT in 2013 and became a paramedic through the NEMSA program in 2015.
 He also received an associate degree in applied science from South Louisiana Community College in 2015.
 Currently, Christian teaches the EMT program at NEMSA's New Orleans campus and is a BLS and ACLS instructor.